JaddotWuzHere/TheContinuum/content/en/Continuum Physics/Branches/Anachysics/Source.md

 #### Soul-Source Coupling
 The soul serves as an anchor point for natural Sources.
 The Source attaches to the soul's coherent structure through phase lock.
 As long as the soul maintains coherence, the Source mirrors its signature automatically.
 If the soul destabilizes or departs the body, the phase lock collapses and the Source ceases to exist.
 Beyond this stage, no method to preserve the Source is known.

-*(For more detail, see: **[[Soul#Soul-Source Coupling|Soul-Source Coupling]]**)*
+*(For more detail, see: **[[en/Continuum Physics/Branches/Anachysics/Soul#Soul-Source Coupling|Soul-Source Coupling]]**)*
 #### Interaction with Mana
 The Source mediates energy exchange and information transfer between the soul and the mana field.
 It does not produce mana but draws upon and shapes existing flux within the **[[The Continuum|Continuum]]**.

 When activated through will or focus, the natural Source aligns the soul’s internal pattern with specific harmonics in the mana field.
-This process transfers energy across the Continuum boundary while conserving total system energy, as described by the **[[Continuum Physics/index#1.
+This process transfers energy across the Continuum boundary while conserving total system energy, as described by the **[[en/Continuum Physics/index#1.
 Law of Continuum Conservation|Law of Continuum Conservation]]**.

 Efficiency varies between individuals and depends on:
 - **Coupling Strength ($\alpha_{AB}$):** the Arcane-Biological constant, reflecting how well the natural Source integrates with living matter